opensearch-project/remote-vector-index-builder/DEVELOPER_GUIDE.md

 #### Python Dependencies

 The following are commands to install dependencies during local development and testing.
-The required dependencies are installed during Docker image creation onto the image.
+The required dependencies are installed onto the Docker image during creation.

 Core Dependencies:
 ```